-Standardized entrance tests are required of most applicants under normal circumstances.
-ACT or SAT tests are optional for students whose academic credentials and/or class ranking are superior, or for students with specific learning challenges where a standardized test would not be an accurate measure of the potential for success in college.
-Please contact the vice president for enrollment for more information.
-Applicants who plan to take these tests should do so no later than January of the senior year.
+Standardized entrance tests (ACT or SAT) are required.
+High school students should sit for the ACT or SAT exam no later than January of their senior year.
 Albion College's code number is 1007 for the SAT and 1956 for the ACT.
 Information about the SAT may be obtained from the College Board at www.collegeboard.org.
 Information about the ACT may be obtained at www.act.org.

-The Admissions Office is open on weekdays from 8:00 a.m. until 5:00 p.m.
+The Admission Office is open on weekdays from 8:00 a.m. until 5:00 p.m.
 It is also open most Saturdays from 8:30 a.m. to noon except during the summer.

 Specific information pertaining to the curriculum, the faculty or admission to Albion College may be obtained from: